sarahmk125/flask-model/README.md

 - `flask run`

 To start in Docker, using the Makefile:
-- `sudo make build`
+- `make build`
-- `sudo make run`
+- `make run`

 ### Other helpful Docker hints

-- To stop containers: `sudo make stop`
+- To stop containers: `make stop`
-- To prune all images and containers: `sudo docker image prune` and `sudo docker container prun`
+- To prune all images and containers: `docker image prune` and `docker container prun`

 ### Releasing

 - Make sure you have AWS, your secrets, and your ECS setup as instructed above
-- Run `make auth`.
-NOTE: here, `sudo make auth` doesn't work, but `make auth` does.
-To figure out why (?)
-- Run `sudo make release`
+- Run `make release`
 - Force deploy: Go to the ECS cluster; check the box to the left of the cluster; click "UPDATE"; check "Force Deployment".
-Launch.
+Skip to review, and submit.
 More detailed instructions in resources below.
 NOTE: This only works this way if the cluster is setup to track the latest tag, which this is.
 - Celebrate!
 (Hopefully)

 ## Resources